euangeleo/aircraft-seat/plan.md

 *Summary* Determine the power or signals that would be *output* from each electronics box, and provide those through some other means.

 ### RECLINER FUNCTIONS
-* Does the PGA Electronic box simply convert 115V400Hz to 24/27/29 VDC for the motors and controllers?
-Converters (110V60Hz to 24VDC or 28 VDC can be found in the ideal budget range; just need to know the current draw/wattage.)
+* Does the PGA Electronic box under the right seat simply convert 115V400Hz to 24/27/29 VDC for the motors and controllers?
+Converters (110V60Hz to 24VDC or 28 VDC can be found in the ideal budget range; just need to know the current draw/wattage.) ***No, it looks like I'll need to provide 115V400Hz if I want to use existing hardware to control the recliner functions.
+This also includes the 12V taking lights.***
-  * How can I figure out what type of power was provided, without having access to any wiring/electronics documentation for this box?
-Standard home recliners appear to commonly use 24-29V.
+  * Standard home recliners appear to commonly use 24-29V.
 (For one example, see [this EE StackExchange post](https://electronics.stackexchange.com/questions/568350/different-output-for-recliner-power-supply-safe-to-use-25v-2-5a-to-a-29v-2a).)
+  * I have a 28V power supply.
+Can I build a DC to AC converter?
 ### FRONT OF SEAT POWER OUTLETS
 * The Astronics power box appears to convert 115V400Hz to 110V60Hz for the front-side EmPower outlets.
 There is also a smaller-gauge line that goes from this box to one of the LEDs on the side of the seat shell; was this simply a status or power indicator?
 Current plan is to remove the Astronics box entirely and wire mains power to the seat-front outlets without modification.
 The seat shell LED will be wired to the Raspberry Pi (running in-flight entertainment) as a status indicator.
 ### GOOSENECK LED READING LIGHTS